Art School Options in Dallas

 Art students in Dallas have several options for classes and degree programs.
 This article profiles three schools, all within half an hour of the downtown area, and their programs.
 Pertinent information about the schools, such as tuition, enrollment and acceptance rates, is showcased in a table that makes comparison of the three institutions easy.
 The article also contains a listing of other area schools with relevant programs.

 - Just six miles away, Southern Methodist University is the closest art school to downtown Dallas.
-It's a nonsectarian, private, not-for-profit school and was ranked 58th among national universities by U.S. News & World Report in 2013.
+It's a nonsectarian, private, not-for-profit school and was ranked the #1 grad school for game design in the world by 'Princeton Review' in 2017.
 It offers art degrees at the bachelor's level, and fine arts degrees at the bachelor's and master's levels.

 - The University of Dallas is a Catholic school that's located within 10 miles of downtown.
 Art students may study in Rome through this school's art programs.
 It offers a bachelor's and two master's degree programs in art and fine arts.